 My husband who is Korean-American says that Bee-Bim Bop is leftovers all scrambled together with rice but unless you are eating a lot of Korean food at home, you probably don’t have the leftover ban chans (small dishes) necessary to mix up.
 We shop for the ingredients to cook to make Bee-Bim Bop just like the little girl and her mother in the book.
 And just like this family, my family is happy when I make it for dinner!
 There’s a recipe for Bee-Bim Bop in the back of the book but keep in mind, this is a meal that you modify at will! [picture book, ages 2 and up]

-Bibimbap or Bee-Bim Bop image from Wikipedia
+Bibimbap or Bee-Bim Bop image by T. Rodgers from Vegan Liftz.

 The Ugly Vegetables by Grace Lin

 The Asian vegetables in a little girl’s garden are different from all the other gardens on the street.
 Her mother says that their garden is better than flowers but the little girl isn’t so sure.
-Their garden needs more water, has sprouts that look like grass instead of leaves and doesn’t smell sweet.
+Their garden needs more water, has sprouts that look like grass instead of leaves, and doesn’t smell sweet.
 The bees and butterflies are attracted to the neighbors’ gardens and the little girl thinks that her garden is full of ugly Chinese vegetables.
 But when it comes time to harvest her garden, her mother turns the vegetables into a delicious soup that attracts the neighbors to their house.
 There’s enough for everyone and next year when it’s time to plant the garden, everyone on her street plants some ugly vegetables with their flowers.
 The recipe for ugly vegetable soup is in the back! [picture book, ages 4 and up]

-Want to learn how to say the names of the Chinese vegetables?
+Want to learn how to say the names of Chinese vegetables?
 Grace Lin teaches you how here!